Meet in Person

 Guide to Setting Up a Meeting (FamiliesUSA)

-- The 2018 Budget Resolution begins a process of tax reform that will disproportionately benefit wealthy individuals and large corporations and increase the federal deficit by $1.5 trillion.
-Medicaid and other programs are at risk for cuts as the federal deficit increases and as a potential “pay for” for some of these tax cuts.
+- Medicaid and other programs are at risk for cuts as the federal deficit increases and as a potential “pay for” for some of these tax cuts.

-- With the Senate adding provisions to repeal part of the Affordable Care Act, this tax bill has even more clearly become a healthcare bill.
-An estimated 13 million people would lose insurance, including people with disabilities, and premiums would rise.
+- The final tax bill repeals part of the Affordable Care Act, this tax bill has even more clearly become a healthcare bill.
+An estimated 13 million people would lose insurance, including people with disabilities, premiums would rise, and protections for people with pre-existing conditions would be undermined.

-- Many provisions in the tax bills hurt people with disabilities, including eliminating the medical expense deduction and tax credits for employers who hire people with disabilities.
+- Provisions in the tax bills hurt people with disabilities, including reducing the tax credit for developing drugs for rare diseases.

-- Increasing the deficit by $1.5 trillion will lead to automatic cuts to Medicare and put more pressure to significantly cut Medicaid.
+- Increasing the deficit by $1.5 trillion will lead to automatic cuts to Medicare and other important programs and put more pressure to significantly cut Medicaid.

 - 10 million people with disabilities rely on Medicaid for critical services that help them live and participate in their community.